shoebot/shoebot/doc/source/commands.rst

     :type x: float
     :type y: float

-.. py:function:: relmoveto(x, y)

-    Move the Bézier "pen" to the specified point without drawing; coordinates are relative to the pen's current location.

-    :param x: x-coordinate of the point to move to, relative to the pen's current point
-    :param y: y-coordinate of the point to move to, relative to the pen's current point
-    :type x: float
-    :type y: float

 .. py:function:: lineto(x, y)

     Draw a line from the pen's current point.
 Can only be called between